 NEVIN, GENGE and CHANDLER families, Glenorchy, Tasmania

-John Nevin (1808-1887), Wesleyan, poet, teacher, journalist and Royal Scots veteran of the Canadian Rebellions 1837-38, arrived in Tasmania with his wife Mary and four children in 1852, and settled on land adjacent to the Franklin Museum at Kangaroo Valley, New Town, near Hobart (renamed Lenah Valley in 1922).
-The 1858 Valuation Rolls for Southern Tasmania listed his occupancy there of the school house and house on one acre, valued at five pounds – £5 – held by the Trustees of the Wesleyan Church.
+John NEVIN snr (1808-1887), Wesleyan, poet, teacher, journalist and Royal Scots veteran of the Canadian Rebellions 1837-38, arrived in Van Diemen’s Land (Tasmania) with his wife Mary and four children as a pensioner guard on the Fairlie in July 1852.
+They settled on land adjacent to the Franklin Museum at Kangaroo Valley, New Town, near Hobart (renamed Lenah Valley in 1922) in 1854.
+The Valuation Rolls for Southern Tasmania listed his occupancy there from the 1850s to the 1880s of the school house, Wesleyan chapel and house on one acre, valued at five pounds – £5 – held by the Trustees of the Wesleyan Church.

 By March 1859, the Trustees of the Wesleyan Church who owned the land had erected a new building for a Chapel and Sunday School.

 Wesleyan Chapel and Sunday School opened at New Town